Phil Mitchell: Storylines

 Phil soon gets into a disagreement with Sharon when she continually puts her work at The Albert before their relationship, only beginning to become more involved with the bar when she is unimpressed at his lack of interest in her work.
 Closing up one night after an event, two men break in and vandalize the bar, and when Sharon attempts to defend herself alone, she is severely beaten and left for dead.
-She is later hospitalized with a ruptured spleen, leaving Phil distraught – though he later admits to Shirley that he arranged for the men to scare Sharon at the bar, but believed the bodyguards that he hired for her would have protected her and did not realize that she would be hurt.
+She is later hospitalized with a ruptured spleen, leaving Phil distraught – though he later admits to Shirley that he arranged for the men to scare Sharon at the bar, but believed the bodyguards that he hired for her would have protected her and did not realise that she would be hurt.
 When Shirley confesses she still loves Phil, he spurns her advances and instead proposes marriage to Sharon after she regains consciousness.
 Unaware of Phil's role in her attack, Sharon accepts.
 However, she later overhears his secret and begins plotting against him with the help from their family solicitor Marcus Christie (Stephen Churchett).
-However, she later changes her mind and asks Marcus to return all Phil's money to his accounts – unaware that Phil has seen them.
+Despite this, she later changes her mind and asks Marcus to return all Phil's money to his accounts – unaware that Phil has seen them.
 After meeting with his accountant, Phil is angry and tells Shirley what he has discovered only for their conversation to turn to passion.
-However, Phil later changes his mind; he realizes that since Sharon is returning the money, it should not matter to him as he still wants to go through with the wedding.
+Phil later changes his mind; he realises that since Sharon is returning the money, it should not matter to him as he still wants to go through with the wedding.
 They later marry, but are oblivious to Shirley's bitterness – up to the point where she attempts to persuade him to be with her, rather than Sharon, only hours before the wedding.
-After the reception, Shirley enters their house and confronts them; Sharon is left devastated when she realizes Phil has been cheating behind her back even after he asked her to marry him.
+After the reception, Shirley enters their house and confronts them; Sharon is left devastated when she realises Phil has been cheating behind her back even after he asked her to marry him.
 However, she decides that she still loves Phil and wants to be with him.
 After Phil insults Shirley and makes hurtful remarks about the fling they had together, an enraged Shirley attempts to go for him, but Sharon stops her, and after a brief struggle, Phil is accidentally shot.
 He is then rushed to hospital, Shirley fleeing with the help of her aunt, Babe Smith (Annette Badland).
 When Ronnie discovers her gun was used after Shirley stole it, Ronnie asks Jay and Ben to dispose of it.